An overwater bungalow at a luxury Maldives resort is, for many people, the dream getaway.

 There is an alternative option of taking a domestic flight to Villa Airport Maamigili and then connecting by speedboat, but the cost is the same and sounds less fun.

 There is plenty of additional information on the resort website.
 I don’t intend to go into all that the Radisson Blu Resort Maldives offers here.

 What does Radisson Blu Resort Maldives cost on points?

-Here is an example for a week in February for an overwater bungalow:
+Here is an example for a week in November for an overwater bungalow with a private pool:

 How can I get my hands on Radisson Rewards points?